-In July 2006, the Financial Accounting Standards Board ("FASB") issued FASB Interpretation No. 48 "Accounting for Uncertainty in Income Taxes-an Interpretation of FASB Statement No. 109" ("FIN 48"), FIN 48 prescribes a comprehensive recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-FIN 48 requires that only income tax benefits that meet the "more likely than not" recognition threshold be recognized or continue to be recognized on the effective date.
-Initial derecognition amounts would be reported as a cumulative effect of a change in accounting principle.
+In July 2006, the FASB issued FASB Interpretation No. 48 "Accounting for Uncertainty in Income Taxes," ("FIN 48"), which clarifies the accounting for uncertainty in income tax recognized in an entity's financial statements in accordance with FASB No. 109 "Accounting for Income Taxes."
+FIN 48 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+This pronouncement also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
 The provisions of FIN 48 are effective for fiscal years beginning after December 15, 2006, with the cumulative effect of the change in accounting principle recorded as an adjustment to opening retained earnings.
 The Company is currently evaluating the impact on its consolidated financial statements of adopting FIN 48.